-These Chicken Enchilada Bites are great little bite-sized appetizers with chicken cooked in the slow cooker and made with ingredients from Old El Paso™.
-These will spice up your Game Day and help feed your hungry crowd when you pair it with this Buffalo Chicken Cheese Ball.
+These Chicken Enchilada Bites are great little bite-sized chicken appetizers.
+With chicken cooked in the slow cooker and made with ingredients from Old El Paso™, this easy chicken recipe will spice up your Game Day and help feed your hungry crowd when you pair it with this Buffalo Chicken Cheese Ball.

 I’m excited for the big football games coming up, are you?